crusaderky/pathfinder2e_stats/doc/installing.rst

 Required dependencies
 ---------------------

-- Python 3.8 or later
+- Python 3.10 or later
 - xarray
-- numba

 Installing with conda
 ---------------------